 Noor Affizan Rahman

-Noor is the deputy head of ophthalmology at the Ministry of Health and a consultant eye surgeon focused on preserving and restoring sight.
+Noor is the deputy medical superintendent at National Isolation Centre (NIC) & PMM Hospital, & Consultant Ophthalmologist at the Ministry of Health and a consultant eye surgeon focused on preserving and restoring sight.
 In these roles, she is involved in medical education, strategic resource planning, and health promotion in the community.
 She also works with a local NGO that aims to reduce avoidable blindness among underprivileged schoolchildren through screening and providing eye care services.
 Driven by her own personal development journey, Noor volunteers her time to speak at schools and organisations about personal growth and service.
 Her goal is to trigger imagination, defy perceptions, and drive positive change.
 In recognition of her work, she was shortlisted for the Women of the Future Southeast Asia Awards 2019 for Community Spirit and Public Service.
 Inspired by the potential of young people in Brunei, Noor founded in 2019 You Can Lead BN, an online platform to share personal and professional development opportunities from around the world.
 She hopes to become a leading voice for meaningful change both locally and in Southeast Asia and looks forward to expanding her network and gaining experience to solve a diverse range of health equity challenges.

 Fransiska Falentina Sugi